Mannix67/SQL-PowerBI-Sales_insights-/README.md

 # SQL-PowerBI-Sales_insights-

-# Please click raw power bi file above to interact with final power bi dashboard.
+# Please click raw power bi file .pbix above to interact with final power bi dashboard.
 If this is not possible, i have attached screenshots down below.